gridsum/DataflowEx/README.md

 ![ScreenShot](/images/dbbulkinserter_screenshot1.png)

+> **Notice:** One thing that you may complain about *attribute tagging* is, db column mappings are pre-defined along with the domain object types.
+Chances are that your object types are defined in a dependent library which is completely out of your control.
+Yes, this was a problem.
+Luckily, starting from DataflowEx 1.1.0 *TypeAccessorConfig.RegisterMapping()* is added to enable manual mapping construction and mapping overwriting at runtime.
+Check out the API's [unit test](https://github.com/gridsum/DataflowEx/blob/master/Gridsum.DataflowEx.Test/DatabaseTests/ExternalMappingTest.cs) for how to use it.

-If you want more insights of how DbBulkInserter works, check the log where you get the internals of DbBulkInserter, especially how type properties are mapped to columns of a database table.
+If you want more insights of how DbBulkInserter works, please check the log where you get the internals of DbBulkInserter, especially how type properties are mapped to columns of a database table.

 ```
 14/11/13 17:55:08 [Gridsum.DataflowEx.Databases.TypeAccessor<Person>].[Debug] Populated column offset for DBColumnMapping: [ColName:NameCol, ColOffset:1, DefaultValue:N/A] on property node: Person->Name by table dbo.People